Companies backed Trump for years. Now they’re facing a reckoning after the attack on the Capitol

 But another member of the executive committee, Steve Straub, president of a Dayton, Ohio metal fabrication supplier, said in an email he didn’t support the statement.
 “There are other board members who feel the same way,” he said.
 He continued displaying a photo of him alongside Trump on his company web site.

-Other companies and business groups issued various statements, among them the Business Roundtable, the U.S. Chamber of Commerce, the heads of financial giants Citi and J.P.
+Other companies and business groups issued various statements, among them the U.S. Chamber of Commerce, the heads of financial giants Citi and J.P.
 Morgan.
-But none went as far as the manufacturing group.
+The Business Roundtable, a group representing the nation’s most powerful chief executives, said in a statement to The Washington Post that because of the falsehoods from politicians about the election outcome “many of our companies are evaluating their contributions.”

 The stance was starker than the ones taken by several of the corporations on the manufacturing group’s executive committee.
 Some failed to mention Trump’s name.
 Others offered general calls for unity.